NgaNguyenDuy/todoApp/README.md

-# Single page application with Node and Angulaer
+# Single page application with Node and Angular

+---
+#### Today we will be creating a very simple Todo application using the MEAN (Mongo, Express, Angular, Node) stack.
+We will be creating:
 + SPA - Single page application
 + Storing todo in mongodb using Mongoose
 + Using Express frameword